opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 weight and the motion occurred in the past has a smaller weight, as recorded in ``mhi`` .

-.. index:: segmentMotion

 segmentMotion
 -------------
+Splits a motion history image into a few parts corresponding to separate independent motions (for example, left hand, right hand).

 .. ocv:function:: void segmentMotion(InputArray mhi, OutputArray segmask, vector<Rect>& boundingRects, double timestamp, double segThresh)

-    Splits a motion history image into a few parts corresponding to separate independent motions (for example, left hand, right hand).

     :param mhi: Motion history image.